jcmnunes/job-criteria-challenge/README.md

 - Unit test coverage is low since I only wrote tests for the most complex components (see [Unit-tests](#unit-tests) section below).
 - CSS Grid was not used to facilitate IE11 support.
-- App is not mobile friendly (layout works for sreen-widths > 700px).
 - Considering the design mockups, the primary button in the Form has a cyan background.
 For the summary view, the button color is blue.
 I opted to use the same button on both views.